Arkansas PBS to show high school ‘Quiz Bowl 2022’ finals Saturday

 The annual event will also be livestreamed at myarpbs.org/watchlive and available for later viewing on YouTube: bit.ly/2022quizbowl.

-"Arkansas Quiz Bowl 2022" will be broadcast in two parts: 9 a.m. to 1 p.m. and 1:30 p.m.-4:30 p.m.
+"Arkansas Quiz Bowl 2022" will be broadcast in two parts: 9 a.m.-1 p.m. and 1:30-4:30 p.m.
 A total of 14 teams in seven conferences will compete in the state finals for scholarship money.

 The first round begins at 9 a.m.
 Each match will last about one hour.